Centre Union: Centre Union in power

-With the state visit safely behind, Pipinelis demanded and obtained a second confidence vote, and shortly thereafter a new electoral bill was introduced to the chamber providing for another system of ‘reinforced’ proportional representation.
+With the state visit safely behind, Pipinelis demanded and obtained a second confidence vote; shortly thereafter, a new electoral bill was introduced to the chamber providing for another system of 'reinforced' proportional representation.
 The EK, repudiating the bill, abstained from the final vote and the bill was passed on the votes of the ERE alone.
 The EK threatened to boycott the upcoming elections if Pipinelis remained in power for the duration of the electoral process.
 Markezinis also expressed his desire for a change in government, while Karamanlis, communicating from a temporary self-imposed exile in Paris, conveyed his strong desire for Pipinelis to remain in office for the time being.
-On 26 September Prime Minister Pipinelis was summoned by King Paul who handed him the royal decree dissolving Parliament and ordering elections for 3 November.
-The following day Pipinelis was replaced by Stelio Mavromichales as not to agitate the EK's threats.
+On 26 September, Prime Minister Pipinelis was summoned by King Paul, who handed him the royal decree dissolving Parliament and ordering elections for 3 November.
+The following day, Pipinelis was replaced by Stelio Mavromichales so as not to agitate the EK's threats.

-The Legislative Election of 3 November 1963 resulted in the Centre Union, albeit narrowly, carrying the day: the Centre Union managed to take 138 out of the 300 seats in parliament with the ERE coming second with 132 seats.
+The legislative election of 3 November 1963 resulted in the Centre Union, carrying the day, albeit narrowly: the Centre Union managed to take 138 out of the 300 seats in parliament with the ERE coming second with 132 seats.
 The EDA took 28.
-On 6 November the king called on Papandreou to form a government.
+On 6 November, the king called on Papandreou to form a government.
 Georgios Papandreou was now prime minister.
-The Centre Union's victory can largely be credited to the subsiding of anti-Communism which had flared up in the years following the Civil War and the growing unemployment.
+The Centre Union's victory can largely be credited to the subsiding of anti-Communism, which had flared up in the years following the Civil War and growing unemployment.

-Papandreou dispelled any hopes that King Paul initially held that Papandreou might seek a coalition with the ERE and announced he would only seek backing from his party and those disaffected with others.
+Papandreou dispelled any hopes that King Paul initially held that the former himself might seek a coalition with the ERE and announced he would only seek backing from his party and those disaffected with others.
 By 24 December, however, when he obtained a confidence vote, it turned out he was wrong.
-The ERE voted solidly against the new government, therefore, Papandreou relied on the votes of his party and the socialist EDA.
+The ERE voted solidly against the new government; therefore, Papandreou relied on the votes of his party and the socialist EDA.
 Despite his party not occupying the majority of seats in Parliament, he still flatly refused any deals with the EDA which he believed to be a front for the illegal Communist Party (KKE).
-This view was shared by many politicians of the two ‘nationally-minded’ parties.
+This view was shared by many politicians of the two 'nationally-minded' parties.